Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Method

 \subsubsection{Phase-based resonance frequency estimation}

 An alternative theoretical definition of resonance is the phase difference between the excitation and the measured response (Fig. \ref{fig:nrus}b).
 While the shape of the resonance curves is affected by elastic nonlinearity and slow dynamics, the phase exhibits a well-defined and reproducible crossing of a reference value at the resonance.
 The experimental data demonstrate that the frequency at which the phase crosses this reference value coincides with the frequency of the maximum response amplitude (Fig. \ref{fig:nrus}c) and can be used as a robust means of identification of the resonance frequency (compare the noise in the estimation based on the amplitude and phase in Fig. \ref{fig:nrus}c).
 Importantly, this definition remains meaningful even when the resonance curve itself is distorted or evolving due to nonlinear and memory effects (slow dynamics).
-The specific value of the phase at resonance depends on which physical quantities are measured and on the measurement configuration.
+The specific value of the phase at resonance deviates from its theoretical value as it depends on which physical quantities are measured and on the measurement configuration; a detailed description of how this reference phase is determined is provided in Section \ref{sec:calibration}.
 This phase-based definition of resonance forms the basis for the resonance tracking procedure in Section \ref{sec:rt}.